carpentries/workbench-docker/README.md

 ## Building the images yourself

+If an existing workbench container is already running, go to the `workbench-docker` folder and run `docker compose down`.

+You may also need to delete other containers and images with Docker Desktop or `docker ps`, `docker stop` and `docker rm`.

 ### Clone this repository

-Clone this repository into somewhere suitable, e.g. a `workbench` folder in your home directory:
+If you haven't already clone this repository into somewhere suitable, e.g. a `workbench` folder in your home directory:

 ```bash
 cd ~